lunextelecom/event-processor/README.md

 ## Implementation Consideration
 1. InfluxDb - already have continuous query, timeseries storage.
 For this reason, it is reality quick to build a prototype using this.(Phase 1)
-2. Cassandra with Esper - continuous query via esper.
+2. Cassandra with Continuous query.
-3. Cassandra with custom library
-4. Cassandra + Storm + custom library (distributed computing)
+3. Cassandra + Storm + Continuous query (Phase 2 distributed computing)

 ##Performance
 ###### Incremental computation